 In order to consume less, I’ve had to develop my awareness and become more aware of my thoughts.

-Whenever I feel the urge to buy something big, like a new laptop, I stop, breathe and observe.
+Whenever I feel the urge to buy something, like a new laptop, I stop, breathe and observe.
 Why do I want one?
 Do I need one?
 Would it really make me happy?

-Stopping and asking myself these simple questions will almost always help me realize that I don’t need this stuff and I wouldn’t be happy with a new laptop for more than a few weeks.
+Stopping and asking myself these simple questions almost always helps me realize that I don’t need this stuff and I wouldn’t be happy with a new laptop for more than a few weeks.

 Sure, a new laptop would be nice, but it would quickly become commonplace and my happiness level would default to where it was before my purchase.